Fetosky/My_First_Data_Analysis_repo/README.md

 # Findings:
 I found out that Paseo is the highest selling product in all the countries;
 Montana did so bad in Mexico;
-Discount boosted sales in all the countries;
-sales is proportional to profit.
+Discount boosted sales in all the countries and sales generated from the products is proportional to profit made.

 -----

 # Recommendations
 Since Discount didn't reduce profit, discount should be continued in all the products.
-More production of Paseo should encouraged' more discount should be placed on Montana in Mexico.
+More production of Paseo should encouraged, and more discount should be placed on Montana in Mexico.